jerostax/Node-React_Emaily_App/README.md

   import * as actions from '../actions';
 ```

-- Let's not add the connect function to the export default of our App component :
+- Let's now add the connect function to the export default of our App component :

 ```js
   export default connect(